bhomaidan1990/Legos/README.md

 3. Morphological closing.
 4. Detecting and cropping the ROI (green platform, the workspace, swap zone, and the human stock).
 5. Analysing the data in the image.
-6. Hand detection$^1$ using YCrCb, and HSV colorspaces.
+6. Hand detection (1) using YCrCb, and HSV colorspaces.

 ```
 1: